software-mansion/react-native-reanimated/docs/docs/animations.md

 ![](/react-native-reanimated/docs/shared-values/sv-immediate.gif)

 With Reanimated 2, such Shared Value updates can be transformed to an animated updates by wrapping the target value using one of the animation helpers, e.g., [`withTiming`](api/withTiming) or [`withSpring`](api/widthSpring).
-The only change that we can do now is to wrap random offset value in `withSpring` call as shown below:
+The only change that we can do now, is to wrap random offset value in `withSpring` call as shown below:

 ```js {3}
 <Button